South African Defence Review 2012: The 1998 Defence Review and its consequences

 According to defence minister Lindiwe Sisulu, the old report was no longer relevant to South Africa's current situation.

 Mandate and terms of reference

 The committee's first meeting with Minister Sisulu was on 13 July 2011 at the Castle of Good Hope in Cape Town.

 Review organisation

 The review body was organized into two components, the review committee and a resource group.
-The minister faced criticism due to the inclusion of Tony Yengeni in the committee as Yengeni had been convicted and sentenced for fraud relating to arms acquisition processes.
+The minister faced criticism due to the inclusion of Tony Yengeni in the committee as Yengeni had been convicted and sentenced for fraud relating to arms acquisition processes in the 1990s.

 The following members were included in the review organisation: